gbonilla712/fpl-simple-linear-regression/README.md

 Regression: y = 5265.5x – 40031

-The results show a strong positive linear correlation between mean temperature and both electrical demand and net generation.
+These results show a strong positive linear correlation between mean temperature and both electrical demand and net generation.

 2. Precipitation Has Weak Predictive Power
-Models using precipitation as X showed:
+Models using precipitation as the independent variable showed:

 Very weak correlations (r ≈ -0.03 to 0.08)